VPN is the Only Weapon Against Internet Censorship, Says OneVPN CEO

 Jawad Hui Kurishi is a security and freedom enthusiast, who has been serving the IT industry for the last three decades.
 Formerly a network consultant at PureVPN and Ivacy VPN, Kurishi now runs OneVPN, a Hong-Kong based service that uses BSD technology to provide ultra-secure encryption.
 In this interview he expresses his concerns regarding internet censorship and offers the technology to fight against it.
 Share

 Jawad Hui Kurishi is a security and freedom enthusiast, who has been serving the IT industry for the last three decades.
 Formerly a network consultant at PureVPN and Ivacy VPN, Kurishi now runs OneVPN, a Hong-Kong based service that uses BSD technology to provide ultra-secure encryption.
-In this interview, he explains the advantages of BSD, and expresses his concerns about internet censorship.
+In this interview, he explains the advantages of BSD, and expresses his concerns about global internet censorship.

 What inspired you to start OneVPN?